I-1-2-55.Representative Is Eligible to Receive Direct Fee Payment - Effectuating Component, OHO, and OAO Actions Up to Receipt of Petition

-Follow-up by e-mail with the HO or AFB at the end of the 60-day diary period if it has not received a fee authorization or information that the representative was granted an extension of time.
-The PC or FO in title XVI only cases will send the e-mail message requesting status to the designated HO e- mail address or to the AFB at ¦¦¦S3GC41 OAO ATTY BR, as appropriate.
+Email the hearing office (HO) or Office of Appellate Operations (OAO) staff at the end of the 60-day diary period if the effectuating component has not received a fee authorization or information that the representative was granted an extension of time.
+The PC or, in title XVI only cases, the FO will send an email message requesting status to the designated HO or OAO email address, as appropriate.

-If an Administrative Law Judge (ALJ) issued the favorable decision and the HO staff member designated as the PC or FO fee petition contact responds that it has not received a fee petition or waiver statement, and no extension has been requested or granted, the PC or FO will send the representative a 20-day closeout notice and diary the case for 45 days.
+If an Office of Hearings Operations (OHO) decision maker issued the fully or partially favorable decision and the HO staff member designated as the PC or FO fee petition contact responds that the staff member has not received a fee petition or waiver statement, check if an extension has been requested or granted.
+If no extension has been requested or granted, the PC or FO will send the representative a 20-day closeout notice and diary the case for 45 days.

-If the Appeals Council issued the favorable decision, the AFB will issue the close out notice.
-The PC or FO will diary the case 45 days.
+If an Appeals Council (AC) decision maker issued the fully or partially favorable decision, OAO staff will issue the closeout notice.
+The PC or FO will diary the case for 45 days.

-If OHO or OARO has not received the fee petition or an indication that the representative has or will file a fee petition by the end of any extension of time granted, it immediately will advise the PC or FO to release the past-due benefits.
+If OHO or the AC have not received the fee petition or an indication that the representative has or will file a fee petition by the end of any extension of time granted, it immediately will advise the PC or FO to release the past-due benefits.

-If OHO or OARO has received or expects to receive a fee petition by the end of any extension of time granted, it will advise the PC or FO to continue to withhold.
+If OHO or the AC has received or expects to receive a fee petition by the end of any extension of time granted, it will advise the PC or FO to continue to withhold payment.

-B. OHO or OARO Actions to Secure Fee Petition
+B. OHO and OAO Actions to Secure Fee Petition

-If the claimant's representative is eligible for direct fee payment and, within 60 days of the award notice, the PC or FO does not receive the fee authorization or information that the representative was granted an extension of time, the PC or FO will contact the HO or the AFB by e-mail, and request the fee authorization or status of the fee petition.
+If the claimant's representative is eligible for direct fee payment and, within 60 days of the date of the notice of award, the PC or FO does not receive the fee authorization or information that the representative was granted an extension of time, the PC or FO will contact the HO or OAO staff by email and request the fee authorization or status of the fee petition.

-The HO fee petition contact or the AFB will respond immediately by e-mail and advise the PC or FO whether they have received:
+The HO or OAO fee petition contact will respond immediately by email and advise the PC or FO whether they have received:

-a fee petition and faxed the fee authorization to the PC or FO (see 3. below),
+a fee petition and sent the fee authorization to the PC or FO (see section B.3. below),

 a fee petition and authorization is pending,